-The public bus system is the most affordable and reliable mode of transportation in Costa Rica.
-Local busses charge about fifty cents to any destination within city limits.
+The public bus system is the most affordable of transportation in Costa Rica.
+Local buses charge about fifty cents to any destination within city limits.
 A five-hour, one-way trip from Playas del Coco on the Pacific Coast to San Jose costs about $8, as does the 4.5-hour trip from San Jose to the Caribbean town of Puerto Limon.
 Buses are usually on time and in good working order.

 Taxis are modestly priced in comparison to other countries.
 Tariffs from one place to another usually won’t exceed more than $2 within a medium-sized city, like Liberia, Guanacaste.
 To ensure a fair rate, ask the driver to turn on the maria, or meter, before entering the cab or simply agree upon a fair price in advance.

 Cars are ridiculously expensive to import to Costa Rica.
 Taxes alone can be almost as much as the value of the car itself.
-Each year, car owners are required to pay marchamo, a $100-1,000 (depending on the age and brand of car) fee for mandatory liability insurance.
-Considering Costa Rica’s notoriously poor quality roads, cars need frequent repairs; however, reparations fortunately only cost about 20-30% of what they would in the states.
+Each year, car owners are required to pay the marchamo, a $100 to $1,000 fee (depending on the age and brand of car) for mandatory liability insurance.
+Considering Costa Rica’s notoriously poor quality roads, cars need frequent repairs.
+However, repairs typically cost less than what they would in the states.